 |Aquifer Productivity||Named Aquifers and General Description|

-Groundwater quality is being monitored as part of the RWFA strategy.
-Issues with water quality are largely caused by poor agricultural and mining practices, as well as wastewater discharge from both domestic and industrial sources.
-Further detail on specific water quality issues identified by the monitoring programme are summarised in the Rwanda Water and Forestry Authority Annual Water Status Report 2016-2017 (see References below).
+Groundwater quality is monitored by the Rwanda Water and Forestry Authority (RWFA).
+Noted problems with groundwater quality are usually caused by poor agricultural and mining practices, or by wastewater discharge from both domestic and industrial sources.
+Further detail on specific groundwater quality issues identified by the monitoring programme are summarised in Rwanda Water and Forestry Authority (2017).

 Groundwater use and management